The Legal Difference Between a Fitness Contractor and an Employee

 Taxes

-As an employee, all the burden would fall on the business owner, the employee would have all the taxes withheld by their employer and the business owner would be responsible to pay all federal and state/provincial taxes while also contributing to the employee’s social security and Medicare.
+As an employee, all the burden would fall on the business owner; the employee would have all the taxes withheld by their employer.
+In addition, the business owner would be responsible for paying all federal and state/provincial taxes.
+You would also need to contribute to the employee’s social security and Medicare.

 Benefits & business expenses